Free Power of Attorney

 • Personal matters: Your attorney can decide where you live or who you live with, which foods you should eat, or if you can go to school or work; whether or not a POA allows an attorney to make personal decisions on behalf of a principal depends on which jurisdiction the POA will be used in

-• Health Care: Your attorney can consent to certain medical treatments (within reason) or medical donations and more; whether or not a POA allows an attorney to make medical decisions on behalf of a principal depends on which jurisdiction the POA will be used in
+• Health care: Your attorney can consent to certain medical treatments (within reason) or medical donations and more; whether or not a POA allows an attorney to make medical decisions on behalf of a principal depends on which jurisdiction the POA will be used in

 Who signs a Power of Attorney?